SUI-Components/sui/packages/sui-widget-embedder/README.md

 ## Load widget on the fly without proxy

+>Useful for pages that require to be authenticated

 In case you want to load your widget in a site, you need to follow these steps:

 1. Launch your widget server